Australian Animals, Can You Eat Them?

 An echidna in the wild near Canberra, the only time I’ve ever seen an echidna in Australia!

 Echidnas are native Australian monotremes, also found in New Guinea.
-Like platypus, they produce both milk and eggs.
+Like the platypus, they produce both milk and eggs.
 Could you eat echidna milk or eggs?
 Why, when there are perfectly good birds in abundance?

 Can you eat echidna?